Izzilab/MatrisomeAnalyzeR/README.md

 > **Figure 2.
 MatrisomeAnalyzeR visualization options.** The majority of proteins in this test file do not belong to the Matrisome, however those that do mainly belong to the the ECM glycoprotein, collagen, and ECM regulator categories.
 Exact numbers are explicitly printed in the *matriring* and *matristar* charts.

 ### Example 2: Whole Exome Sequencing (WES) (data from [cBioPortal](https://www.cbioportal.org))
 In this example, we use data from whole-exome sequencing of 817 invasive breast carcinoma tumor/normal pairs (The Cancer Genome Atlas - Breast Invasive Carcinoma Project: [TCGA, Cell 2015](https://www.cbioportal.org/study/summary?id=brca_tcga_pub2015); PMID: [26451490](https://pubmed.ncbi.nlm.nih.gov/26451490/)) to evaluate the mutation frequency of matrisome and non-matrisome genes.
 Data from four types of invasive breast carcinomas are provided as `.txt` files.
-If downloading the files from your browser, you might need to click on the link, then click "raw" (upper right corner) and then right-click and choice "Save as" (or similar).
+If downloading the files from your browser, you might need to click on the link, then click "raw" (upper right corner) and then right-click and choose "Save as" (or similar).
 * **IDC**: [Breast Invasive Ductal Carcinoma](./examples/Breast%20Invasive%20Carcinoma%20(TCGA%2C%20Cell%202015)/Breast%20Invasive%20Ductal%20Carcinoma.txt) (490 samples)
 * **ILC**: [Breast Invasive Lobular Carcinoma](./examples/Breast%20Invasive%20Carcinoma%20(TCGA%2C%20Cell%202015)/Breast%20Invasive%20Lobular%20Carcinoma.txt) (127 samples)
 * **Mixed**: [Breast Mixed Ductal and Lobular Carcinoma](./examples/Breast%20Invasive%20Carcinoma%20(TCGA%2C%20Cell%202015)/Breast%20Mixed%20Ductal%20and%20Lobular%20Carcinoma.txt) (88 samples)